rekhaDevs/samagragovernance.in/src/pages/blog/2022-06-30-what-does-it-mean-to-be-a-program-coordinator-pc-at-samagra.md

 ---
 templateKey: blog-post
-title: What does it mean to be a Program Coordinator (PC) at Samagra?
+title: What does it mean to be a Program Coordinator?
 author: Abhay Singh
 projectId: Organisation
 authorImage: /img/abhay_7665.jpg